 With about $65 million in construction financing secured from Avana Capital, the Chun family is finally developing the plot they’ve held since 1993 at 842 Sixth Avenue into a 168-key AC by Marriott using nontraditional building methods.
 The AC property is the second hotel developed by the Chun family, led by Robert Chun, in NoMad.

 Building tall using modular construction, which means a large portion of the project is built off-site in modules that are then transported and assembled, is relatively new (modular low-rise using wood has been common for decades).
-For the NoMad hotel, its modules are being manufactured in a factory in Poland, owned by the general contractor on the project, Skystone Group.
+For the NoMad hotel, its modules are being manufactured in a factory in Poland by the general contractor on the project, Skystone Group, and subcontractor, DMD Modular.

 At 360 feet tall, the Chuns’ new hotel will beat the current title holder, the recently-opened CitizenM on the Lower East Side, by 114 feet.